Diversity, Equity, & Inclusion at ASPHO

 ASPHO is committed to a welcoming and inclusive experience for its members and supports their passion for equitable healthcare access for all pediatric hematology/oncology patients.

-Diversity, equity, and inclusion (DEI) are infused into the Society through its Diversity Statement (currently under review for updating in late fall 2021), the volunteer Diversity Advisory Group, Points of Diversity representation guidelines, and the member-driven Diversity Special Interest Group.
+Diversity, equity, and inclusion (DEI) are infused into the Society through its leadership development, Diversity Statement (currently under review for updating in late fall 2021), the volunteer Diversity Advisory Group, Points of Diversity representation guidelines, and the member-driven Diversity Special Interest Group.
 ASPHO also published a statement in 2020 condemning racism and supporting healthcare equity.

 Diversity Advisory Group

 The Society aspires to represent all members and support their capacity to contribute fully to the pediatric hematology/oncology field through engagement, resources, and programs.
 The Board appointed the Diversity Advisory Group in 2018 to: